codabeans/StarCraft-Micro-AI/readme.md

 [Caffe](https://github.com/BVLC/caffe)

-Deepcraft offers GPU support with CUDNN accerlation, so feel free to compile caffe those as well
+Deepcraft offers GPU support with CUDNN acceleration, so feel free to compile caffe those as well

 Install the required libraries for the bwapi